 A lot of the inflatables that we use will end up wet during the course of a day.

 That might be by design – if it’s an inflatable hot tub, or an inflatable boat, then they get wet because of how you use them.

-Other inflatables – like an inflatable tent or a bounce house – may get wet if they’re used when the weather is not the best.
+Other inflatables – like inflatable outdoor decorations or a bounce house – may get wet if they’re used when the weather is not the best.
 They’ll probably get a little bit wet regardless, unless you live somewhere particularly dry and put down a ground sheet.

 So when it comes to putting them away, do you need to dry them first?
 Let’s take a look.